Magnetic phases of electron-doped infinite-layer Sr$_{1-x}$La$_x$CuO$_2$ from first-principles density functional calculations: Abstract

 \section{Abstract}

-The magnetic phases of electron-doped, infinite-layer $\mathrm{Sr}_{1-x}\mathrm{La}_{x}\mathrm{CuO}_2$ are elucidated by first-principles density functional calculations.
-We describe the antiferromagnetic parent state, metallic phase transition, lattice structure and magnetic anisotropy evolution upon doping, as well as pressure-induced changes to the density of states at Fermi level that are consistent with experiments where comparison is possible.
-We investigate low-energy states with multiple magnetic configurations and study their specific heat coefficients and magnetic exchange coupling, as well as the density of states at Fermi level.
-The latter quantity is used to study the effects of spin fluctuations on the electronic structure of this strongly correlated material.
+The magnetic phases of electron-doped infinite-layer Sr$_{1-x}$La$_x$CuO$_2$ are elucidated by first-principles density functional calculations.
+The antiferromagnetic parent state, metallic transition, as well as lattice evolution with doping and pressure are found to be consistent with experiments.
+The specific heat coefficient $\gamma$, magnetic exchange coupling $J$, as well as the density of states at Fermi level $N(0)$ of low-energy states with multiple magnetic configurations are investigated.
+We highlight a subset of such states in which we note an increase in $N(0)$ to suggest the interesting effects of magnetic fluctuations and La substitution on the electronic structure of this material. \\

+This arXiv update is self-prepared to look similar to its published version: \\ A. N. Tatan.
+J. Haruyama, and O. Sugino.
+Phys.
+Rev. B \textbf{109}, 165134 (2024), which is available at DOI: \href{https://doi.org/10.1103/PhysRevB.109.165134}{10.1103/PhysRevB.109.165134}.
+All citations should refer to the published version.